Vitol, rival oil traders in spotlight of Brazil bribery probe

 He said several foreign oil companies had already approached Brazilian prosecutors to “sound them out” about leniency deals.
 Costa would not disclose names of the firms.

-Some of Brazil’s political class have manoeuvred to wind down a probe that has consumed the country and paralysed key sectors of the economy.
+Some of Brazil’s political class have maneuvered to wind down a probe that has consumed the country and paralyzed key sectors of the economy.
 But President-elect Jair Bolsonaro, who takes office on Jan.
 1, is under pressure from the public to keep going.
 He has chosen Sergio Moro, a crusading judge who led Car Wash, to be Brazil’s next Justice Minister.

 “Car Wash will continue its brutal transformation of Brazil’s corporate culture,” said Carlos Melo, a political scientist with Insper, a leading Brazilian business school.
 “It is not going to stop.”